RobGeada/llm-deployment-guide-odh/README.md

-# OD HLLM Deployment Notes
+# ODH LLM Deployment Notes

 ## Prereqs
 1) ODH is installed on your cluster and a DSC is deployed